MCDMSociety/MOrepo-Forget20/ReadMe.md

 The paper consider instances for tri-objective combinatorial (binary) optimization problems.
 Problem classes considered are Knapsack (KP), Assignment (AP) and Uncapacitated Facility Location (UFLP).

+The paper can be seen at [Optimization Online](http://www.optimization-online.org/DB_FILE/2020/12/8158.pdf).

 ## Test instances